 Under each of the HELP schemes, you get a low-interest loan to pay tuition fees.
 You pay back the loan through the taxation system once your income goes above a threshold, which is around $55,000 (rising slightly each year).

-Loans are available for university degrees and for training courses accredited with ASQA.
+Loans are available for university degrees and training courses accredited with ASQA.
 Here’s a quick rundown of pay-later programs.
-For official information (which is more detailed and precise), see Study Assist.
+For official information, which is more detailed and precise, see Study Assist.

-You can apply for a VET Student Loan if you want to study online for a diploma, advanced diploma, graduate certificate or graduate diploma with an approved provider.
+You can apply for a VET Student Loan to study online for a diploma, advanced diploma, graduate certificate or graduate diploma with an approved provider.